-The safety and welfare of our students is of the utmost importance, ensuring that they are protected from maltreatment, impairment of their mental and physical health or development and that they are growing up in circumstances consistent with the provision of safe and effective care.
-We take action to enable all students to achieve the best outcomes.
+The safety and welfare of our pupils is of the utmost importance, ensuring that they are protected from maltreatment, impairment of their mental and physical health or development and that they are growing up in circumstances consistent with the provision of safe and effective care to achieve the best outcomes.
 We have created a culture of vigilance where pupils' welfare is actively promoted.
-Students are listened to and feel safe.
+Pupils are listened to and feel safe.
 We maintain an 'it could happen here' attitude.